Butyrate Supplements & Gut Health

 What is Butyrate And Why Does Harvard Call it the “Optimal” Short Chain Fatty Acid?

-Butyrate is such an important postibiotic that Harvard calls it the “optimal” short chain fatty acid.
+Butyric Acid and butyrate supplementation is such an important postibiotic that Harvard calls it the “optimal” short chain fatty acid.

 They are the “waste products” of intestinal fermentation, created when beneficial bacteria eat dietary fiber inside your colon.